QubesOS/qubes-posts/2018-11-05-qubes-security-team-update.md

 will not retain a copy of the QMSK after transferring ownership to Marek.
 Since anyone in possession of the QMSK is a potential attack vector against the project, Joanna will continue to sign [Qubes Canaries] in perpetuity.
+(**Update:** This decision was subsequently reversed in [Canary 028](/news/2021/08/31/canary-028/).
+Please see the special announcement in that canary and the accompanying signed letters from Joanna and the Qubes security team.)

 With Joanna's departure from the QST, Marek would remain as its sole member.
 Given the critical importance of the QST to the project, however, we believe